Keeping your books organized every month helps you avoid mistakes, stay on top of your finances, and be ready when tax time rolls around.

 How to do it:

-• Be consistent.
-Don’t switch categories month to month for the same type of expense.
+- Be consistent.
+Avoid switching categories from month to month for the same type of expense.

 Tip: Start small—focus on income and your top 5 expenses.